stevleibelt/General_Howtos/virtualization/container/docker/dockerdeepdive.md

 * services are grouped and managed containers
 * example stack file can be found [here](https://github.com/dockersamples/atsea-sample-shop-app)
 * can only be deployed in docker swarm mode
+* to have different environments (development, test, stage and production), you have to maintain one stack file per environment

 ```
 #example file